notaryproject/notation/specs/commandline/certificate.md

 notation certificate add --type <type> --store <name> <cert_path>...
 ```

-If a certificate file contains one certificate, this certificate MUST be self-signed certificate.
-If a certificate file contains multiple certificates, all these certificates MUST be CA type.
+For each certificate in a certificate file, it MUST be either CA type or self-signed.

 Upon successful adding, the certificate files are added into directory`{NOTATION_CONFIG}/truststore/x509/<type>/<name>/`, and a list of certificate filepaths are printed out.
 If the adding fails, an error message is printed out by listing which certificate files are successfully added, and which certificate files are not along with detailed reasons.